Loading...

 We process personal data only where it is adequate, relevant, and limited to what is necessary for the purposes for which it is collected and processed.

 We may process personal data from you because we observe or infer that data about you from the way you interact with us or others.
-For example, to improve your experience of this website and to make sure that it is working effectively.
-For example, we (or our service providers) may use cookies (small text files stored in a user’s browser) or web beacons to collect personal data.
-More information on how we use these and other tracking technologies – and how you can control them – can be found in our cookie notice.
+For example, we (or our service providers) may use cookies (small text files stored in a user’s browser) to support the proper functioning, performance, and usability of the website and to remember user preferences.
+We do not use cookies or similar technologies for advertising, marketing, profiling, or statistical/analytics purposes.
+More information on how we use cookies – and how you can control them – can be found in our Cookie Notice.

 The personal data we process may include your: